-Anti-fatigue mats are designed to achieve two things: help prevent slip, trip and fall hazards, and provide ergonomic support for employees who stand long hours.
-However, if your anti-fatigue mats are the wrong shape and size, they may be causing both.
+Anti-fatigue mats are designed to achieve three things: help prevent slip, trip and fall hazards, provide traction, and offer ergonomic comfort for employees who stand long hours.
+Yet, if your mats are the wrong shape and size, or if you are piecing and piling them together, they may be worsening rather than resolving these challenges.

 40% of safety and production leaders say “having to piece together rectangular mats” to cover complex layouts is one of their main challenges with anti-fatigue mats.
 Disconnected mats are ‘out on an island,’ making them more likely to slide, the gaps create trip hazards, and the collective group of pieces lead to inconsistent thicknesses, surfaces and life expectancies.